3 major reasons, why I don’t want to see VCs Venture Capital in my business

 There are always risks associated with mergers, acquisitions and investments.
 We are changing the chemistry of a business.
 However, a VC firm will generally only invest in the company and will not let you sell stock and take some profits out in the first step.
 Even though I am more interested in putting the money in the company, I am wise enough to see that I am taking risks with this move and should also capitalize the risks.
 Otherwise this wouldn’t be a “fair deal”.

 3) A Strategic partner is more valuable than a VC

-If you can find one, a strategic partner is always better than a VC.
+If you can find one, a strategic partner (or a good customer) is always better than a VC.
 Imagine that you can guarantee a 50% revenue growth just through a strategic partner.
 Of course, it is not always easy to find the right strategic partner, and strategic partners are mostly a risk as potential competitors as well.